nsidc/pmesdr/README.md

 	obtained from JAXA L1B data and combined with original data and metadata from L1C.
 For a given orbit, the gsx adapter is called for each (full orbit) L1C file and the corresponding set of (half-orbit) L1B files.
-A python utility (included in the gsx package) is call to merge the partial gsx files into a single, complete gsx file for the orbit for downstream processing..</i></figcaption>
+A python utility, combine_amsr_l1c_jaxa.py (included in the gsx package) merges the partial gsx files into a single, complete gsx file for the orbit for downstream processing.</i></figcaption>
 </figure>

 ### meas_meta_make